ivadomed/model_seg_sci/praxis/README.md

 ### Spinal cord

-The predicted spinal cords are visually inspected and manually corrected if necessary (using [manual_correction.py](https://github.com/spinalcordtoolbox/manual-correction/blob/main/manual_correction.py)), added to the BIDS dataset under `derivatives/labels`, and pushed to the repository.
+The predicted spinal cords are visually inspected, manually corrected if necessary (using [manual_correction.py](https://github.com/spinalcordtoolbox/manual-correction/blob/main/manual_correction.py)), added to the BIDS dataset under `derivatives/labels`, and pushed to the repository.

 ### SCI lesions